Hpauric/hpauric.github.io/_posts/2019-01-19-How-To-Import-JSON-To-SQL-Server.md

 	- `SINGLE_NCLOB`, which reads a file as `nvarchar(max)`
 depending on your requirements.

+[^fn2]: Aka [Decentraland](https://docs.decentraland.org/decentraland/introduction/), an exciting virtual reality platform powered by the Ethereum blockchain.

-[^fn2]: Not to be confused with the [Common Table Expression `WITH` clause](https://docs.microsoft.com/en-us/sql/t-sql/queries/with-common-table-expression-transact-sql?view=sql-server-2017#syntax)
+[^fn3]: Not to be confused with the [Common Table Expression `WITH` clause](https://docs.microsoft.com/en-us/sql/t-sql/queries/with-common-table-expression-transact-sql?view=sql-server-2017#syntax)